Cuisinart CBK-200 Bread Machine

 Linda Falk October 4th, 2009 at 11:07 amHi folks,

-Thanks for all the posts about the CBK-200.
+Thanks for all the posts about the Cuisinart CBK-200 bread maker.
 I was contemplating picking one up at Costco, but will opt for a Breadman instead.
 Thanks for saving me the frustration!
 I have an Oster (they make the Breadman too) that I picked up at a thrift store several years ago, and I’ve nearly worn it out.
 I never liked the quality of the full cycle (baked) bread, so I just use it to knead and proof.
 Posters at other sites seem to use them the same way as well.

 Becky October 6th, 2009 at 3:08 pmCame to this site to see if anyone had info about fixing a WestBend Automatic Bread and Dough Maker, bread maker…i’ve had mine since 1998 and had not one problem with it until now.
 Beautiful loaves in 2 sizes, beautiful mixing, no paddles in bread, beautiful color baking, and EXCELLENT texture, and totally problem free, till now,10 YEARS OF USE…PROBLEM FREE.
 I thought about getting another bread machine….but after reading this site…i’m getting mine fixed..yes, the parts are still available.
 I’ve had 3 cuisinart coffee makers in the past year…and everyone of them has turned out to be a piece of CRAP and had to be returned.
 I will NEVER buy another cuisinart product again.
 They used to be known as the best..now as far as i’m concerned, they are the best crap on the market.

-Marina October 7th, 2009 at 10:15 pmI was given a cuisinart CBK-200C for my birthday a month and a half ago.
+Marina October 7th, 2009 at 10:15 pmI was given a cuisinart CBK-200C bread maker for my birthday a month and a half ago.
 So far I have made six loaves and only two have turned out.
 The kneed cycle seems to be so rough it pops the pan out before it is mixed properly.
 I find the recipes not to be user friendly and can’t rely on it to have a loaf ready for morning breakfast or to have bread ready for lunches in the morning.
-I had a Black and Decker for 14 years and never had a problem with it and if it wasn’t for my mother cleaning and knocking it off the counter I would still be using it.
+I had a Black and Decker bread maker for 14 years and never had a problem with it and if it wasn’t for my mother cleaning and knocking it off the counter I would still be using it.

-Connie October 12th, 2009 at 8:42 amI picked i[ a cuisinart 100 on sale at BJ’s and am making my first loaf. it looks fine, and I have been baking this bread in a ABM since 1991, this is my 4th bread maker.
+Connie October 12th, 2009 at 8:42 amI picked up a cuisinart 100 bread maker on sale at BJ’s and am making my first loaf. it looks fine, and I have been baking this bread in a ABM since 1991, this is my 4th bread maker.
 I have a problem with the manual….since the beeps are almost inaudible, I wander if any one can tell me about when on a regular loaf, you can take out the bread and shape it, for cooking without the paddle.

 Will let you know how I do/